 For more than 11,000 years, Native Americans live on the same site that the Yellowstone National Park is located in.
 However, little is known about the history and the way of life of the Native Americans on the site since it was only explored in the late 1860s.
 Prior to that, only the mountain men were able to visit the site.
 In 1872, the national park was established and for the next 30 years (until 1916), the US Army was tasked to oversee the property covered by the Yellowstone National Park.

 The natural features of the Yellowstone National Park are known for its rich diversity.
 The park measures at 2.2 million acres and is comprised of canyons, lakes, rivers and mountain ranges.
 The Yellowstone Lake in the park is one of the largest lakes in the continent that is located at a high elevation.
 Meanwhile, the lake surrounds the Yellowstone Caldera, which is the continent’s largest supervolcano.

 The geothermal features of the Yellowstone National Park are its most distinctive feature.
-In fact, half of the world’s geothermal features are found within this park.
+In fact, half of the world’s geothermal features are found in this park.
 The presence of the supervolcano within the park fuels the formation of the lava flows and rocks.
 The Old Faithful Geyser is a cone geyser and one of the most photographed of the geothermal features within the park.
 This name was assigned to this geyser in 1870 during the Washburn-Langford-Doane Expedition.
 This was the first geyser in the park to have been assigned a name.
 There have been more than 1 million eruptions recorded for the Old Faithful Geyser.